Messier 50

-Messier 50 or M 50, also known as NGC 2323, is an open cluster of stars in the constellation Monoceros.
+Messier 50 or M 50, also known as NGC 2323 or the Heart-shaped Cluster, is an open cluster of stars in the constellation Monoceros.
 It was recorded by G. D. Cassini before 1711 and independently discovered by Charles Messier in 1772 while observing Biela's Comet.
 It is sometimes described as a 'heart-shaped' figure or a blunt arrowhead.

 M50 is about 2,900 light-years away from Earth and is near to but narrowly not estimated to be gravitationally tied to the Canis Major (CMa) OB1 association.
 It has a core radius of 1.8 pc and spans 5.46 pc.
 The cluster has 508 confirmed and 109 probable members – their combined mass is more than 285 solar mass, the mean stellar density would thus be 1.3 stars per cubic parsec.
 It is around 140 million years old, with two high-mass white dwarfs and two chemically peculiar stars.

+Traditionally considered to be a single star cluster, in 2025 it was found to consist of two separate sub-clusters (NGC 2323-a and NGC 2323-b), making it a binary cluster.